-Bug 166052 - Filename is corrupted when saved as and change filter
+Bug 166052 - Filename with dots is corrupted when changing filter in the file dialog (kf6)

-Summary: Filename is corrupted when saved as and change filter
+Summary: Filename with dots is corrupted when changing filter in the file dialog (kf6)

 Alias: None